-The 4478 meter high Matterhorn is one of the best known and most frequently climbed mountain peak in the world.
-It can be conquered form both Italy and Switzerland, and its most popular route is undoubtedly the section from Zermatt, through the Hornli ridge.
+The 4478 meters high Matterhorn is one of the best-known and most frequently climbed mountain peaks in the world.
+It can be conquered from both Italy and Switzerland, and its most popular route is undoubtedly the section from Zermatt, through the Hornli ridge.

 About 3000 adventurous climbers take this trip every year.
 The Zmutt ridge and the Schmidt route also start from the small Swiss village, through which you can also reach the summit of Matterhorn.

 #2 Gornergrat railway